 The Aggies leading rusher’s father, Fred Spiller, also played for the Aggies back in the early 2000s.
 A tight end, Fred Spiller was forced to quit the sport because of a back issue in 2001 while playing under legendary A&M coach R.C.
 Slocum.

-Thankfully, his son has carried on his namesake in College Station and made an instant impact as a freshman.
+Thankfully, his son has carried on his namesake in College Station.
+He made an instant impact as a freshman.

 In 13 games, Spiller racked up 946 rushing yards and 10 touchdowns.
-He eclipsed that yardage in just nine games in 2020, totaling 993 yards and seven touchdowns.
+He eclipsed that yardage in 10 games in 2020, totaling 1,036 yards and nine touchdowns as he was named First-Team All-SEC.
 For those counting at home, he’s also posted back-to-back seasons of 1,100 of more yards from scrimmage.
+In 2021, he got off to a hot start, catching the game-winning touchdown from backup quarterback Zach Calzada against Colorado in week 2.

 In his first-ever college football game, he rushed for 106 yards on just seven carries versus Texas State.
 Spiller scored his first touchdown — the first of two that game — in another 100-yard rushing performance against Lamar.